Dudley Savage: As Prescribed on BBC Radio

 His hospital request radio programme As Prescribed started in June 1948 as a weekly broadcast from ABC's Royal Cinema in Plymouth.
 Savage not only presented the hour-long show, but played requests on the organ from listeners who were sick in hospital or housebound.
 After the BBC cancelled the show following the 22 September 1968 broadcast, more than 43,000 signatures were collected on a petition submitted to the BBC, in addition to letters sent to the Chairman of Governors of the BBC and the Archbishop of Canterbury.
 The petition was submitted, accompanied by protesters carrying banners in what was described as "perhaps the biggest demonstration of its kind the BBC has known".
 After a brief hiatus, the BBC reinstated it as a monthly show in 1969, continuing As Prescribed for another decade, and later moving the programme to Radio 2.

-He was appointed a Member of the Order of the British Empire (MBE) in the 1978 Queen's Birthday Honours.
+In 1968 BBC Records and Tapes issued an album of Savage performing favourites from As Prescribed at the Plymouth Theatre organ, including his own medleys of the songs of Ivor Novello, and his arrangement of the theme from the 1952 film Moulin Rouge.

 Death and eulogies

 He went on concert tours throughout the UK and Europe, displaying for his audiences what author and organist Jonathan Mann described as "an incredibly distinctive style with a particular gift for harmony."

-In response to his death, the Cinema Organ Society eulogised Savage as someone who had "delighted organ fans up and down the country as well as in Europe" and as "one of the last surviving organists from the great days when cinema organs were to be heard constantly on the wireless".
+He was appointed a Member of the Order of the British Empire (MBE) in the 1978 Queen's Birthday Honours.

 Savage died at age 88 on 25 November 2008 at a nursing home near Liskeard after a long illness.
+In response to his death in 2008, the Cinema Organ Society eulogised Savage as someone who had "delighted organ fans up and down the country as well as in Europe" and as "one of the last surviving organists from the great days when cinema organs were to be heard constantly on the wireless".